Neos33/I-wanna-see-some-stars/README.md

 __________________________________________________________________________________________________________

-### Changelog
+# Changelog

 27/12/2024
-some polished animations added for boss and rebalancing Change the platforming on the 3rd screen
+Polished animations added for boss and rebalancing Change the platforming on the 3rd screen

 ----------------------------------------------------------------------------------------------